PAIN IN THE BACK OF THE HEEL

 During your consultation, your sports podiatrist will also conduct a thorough physical examination of your feet, which may include:

-• A biomechanical assessment of your feet, to evaluate your gait (walking pattern) and detect imbalances, malalignment or other abnormalities related to the function of your feet and ankles
+• A biomechanical assessment to evaluate your gait (walking pattern) and detect imbalances, malalignment or other load abnormalities related to the function of your feet and ankles.

-• A physical examination of your feet and ankles, including comparing the painful and non-painful foot for any differences.
-They will also check for pain and tenderness, any palpable abnormalities such as swelling, muscle weaknesses and range of motion
+• A physical examination of your feet and ankles, including a comparison between the painful and non-painful foot for any clinical imbalances.
+They will also check for pain and tenderness, any palpable abnormalities such as swelling, muscle weaknesses and range of motion.

 • A neurological examination, to assess the nerves and muscles by checking for strength, reflexes and sensation.

-In some cases, your sports podiatrist may ask you to have an xray or other medical imaging, which will help in diagnosing the cause of your pain in the back of the heel.
+In some cases, your sports podiatrist may ask you to have an xray or ultra sound which may help in diagnosing the cause of your pain in the back of the heel.

 Treatment for pain in the back of the heel

 Heel pain treatment will be based on the diagnosis.
-In many cases, especially with plantar fasciitis heel pain, treatment for pain in the back of the heel is conservative.
+In most cases, especially with Achilles tendonitis / bursitis / plantar fasciitis - heel pain, treatment for pain in the back of the heel is conservative and does not involve surgery.
 Your sports podiatrist may suggest treatments such as rest, application of ice packs, shoe inserts for plantar fasciitis, shock wave therapy, heel lifts, stretches or orthoses.
-In cases where pain is severe or conservative treatments are not working, NSAIDs (non-steroidal anti-inflammatories) such as ibuprofen may be recommended for short term use.

 Disclaimer